kevinding0218/InterviewDocuments/Q and A/System Design/Distributed Cache.md

 #### Co-located Cache Cluster
 - We do not need a separate cluster.
 This helps to save on hardware cost and usually less operationally intensive than a separate cluster.
 And with co-location, both the service and the cache scale out at the same time.
 We just add more hosts to the service cluster when needed.
 #### Cache Client
 - We told cache clients to call the cache process using either TCP or UDP connection.
-##### how do cache clients decide which cache shard to call?
+How do cache clients decide which cache shard to call?
-1. MOD function.
+##### MOD function
 - Based on the item key and some hash function we compute a hash.
 We divide this hash number by a number of available cache hosts.
 And take a remainder.
 We treat this remainder as an index in the array of cache hosts.
--
+- For example, we have 3 cache hosts.
+And hash is equal to 8.
+8 MOD 3 is 2, so the cache host with index 2 will be selected by the service to store this item in the cache and while retrieving the item from the cache.
+###### what happens when we add a new cache host (or some host dies due to hardware failures)?
+- The MOD function will start to produce completely different results.
+Service hosts will start choosing completely different cache hosts than they did previously, resulting in a high percentage of cache misses.
+##### Consistent Hashing function

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0OTYyNjY4MCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMTQ2NDU3NjAwMCwtMjA4ODc0NjYxMl19
 -->